mathischeap/phyem/web/source/gallery/index.rst

 Domains and meshes
 ------------------

-The predefined domains and meshes includes below categories.
+The predefined domains and meshes includes below categories,

 .. toctree::
    :maxdepth: 1